Criminal Justice Research Network

 Founded in 2019, the Criminal Justice Research Network (CJRN) is a formal collaboration of researchers, practitioners and academics working in the field of criminal justice.
 The focus is on knowledge exchange, practice change, research collaboration and student engagement.

-The CJRN comprises experts from the University of Winchester’s Centre for Forensic and Investigative Psychology (CFIP), our Institute of Policing and Criminology experts, who will be working alongside colleagues from other universities and criminal justice organisations.
+The CJRN comprises experts from the University of Winchester’s Centre for Forensic and Investigative Psychology (CFIP), and our Policing and Criminology experts, working alongside colleagues from other universities and criminal justice organisations.

 - Providing mutual understanding of current practices

 - Sharing knowledge of relevant research and expertise

 - Supporting evidence-based change in practice